cabugaogesame24/CCM101-gcabugao/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 ---

-## Client C – AI Research Company | Recommended Platform: Google Cloud Platform (GCP)
+## Client C – AI Research Company
+## Recommended Platform: Google Cloud Platform (GCP)
-GCP is the undisputed leader in AI and machine learning infrastructure, built on the same cutting-edge technology that powers Google’s own global services.
-It provides exclusive access to custom-designed Tensor Processing Units (TPUs) alongside the latest NVIDIA GPUs, delivering exceptional speed and cost-efficiency for training complex neural networks.
-GCP also offers a fully managed, end-to-end AI platform that removes the heavy work of setting up and maintaining complex research infrastructure manually.
-Furthermore, GCP’s networking architecture is optimized for high-throughput data movement, which drastically reduces training wait times when working with massive research datasets.
-This combination of specialized hardware, purpose-built tools, and performance optimization makes GCP the best environment for advanced AI research.
+GCP provides industry-leading high-performance computing, including direct access to custom TPUs and the latest GPUs designed specifically for AI and machine learning workloads.
+It offers a fully managed AI platform that removes the complexity of setting up and maintaining research infrastructure manually.
+GCP’s high-speed networking also drastically reduces data processing and model training times when working with large research datasets.

 **Possible Services:**
 1. Vertex AI